Timeline of the Syrian civil war (January–October 2024): January

 On 1 January, nine Pro-Assad fighters were killed in an Islamic State ambush in the al-Tebni desert in the Deir ez-Zor countryside.

 On 2 January, four members of the IRGC were killed after ISIS fighters attacked their positions in Al-Duwer town in eastern Deir Ezzor countryside.

 On 3 January, three NDF militiamen were killed by a landmine planted by ISIS insurgents in the Al-Tabani desert in Deir Ezzor countryside.

 On 9 January, at least 14 SAA soldiers were killed and 19 others were injured after ISIS militants ambushed a Syrian Army transport bus in the 'Third Station' area of the Palmyra desert.

 On 18 January, three ISIS militants and a fighter of Liwa Fatemiyoun were killed in clashes south of the Arak oil field in the Homs countryside.

 On the same day, at least 10 people were killed in a Jordanian airstrike in Urman in southern Syria.

 On 19 January, four NDF militiamen were killed during an ISIS attack on a Syrian military post in the eastern Raqqa desert.

 On 20 January, Israeli airstrikes in Damascus killed at least ten people, including the head of intelligence of the IRGC in Syria, his deputy, and two other IRGC officers.

 On 22 January, five Syrian soldiers were killed in an IED explosion targeting their vehicle on a road near Al-Harra, Daraa.

 On 24 January, a clash erupted between ISIS and NDF after their outpost was attacked by ISIS militants.
 As a result, an ISIS militant was killed.

 On 25 January, a Syrian soldier was killed and two others wounded after striking a mine placed by ISIS.

 On 26 January, ISIS attacked positions of Iran-backed Harakat Hezbollah al-Nujaba militia in Al-Shola Desert southern of Deir Ezzor, killing three members and injuring two others.

-Between 27–28 January, 8 fighters affiliated with ISIS, including an Emir and 3 local gunmen were killed in armed clashes in Nawa, in the Daraa countryside.
+Between 27 and 28 January, 8 fighters affiliated with ISIS, including an Emir and 3 local gunmen were killed in armed clashes in Nawa, in the Daraa countryside.

 On 29 January, ISIS gunmen ambushed a SDF patrol group, killing one SDF member and injuring several others.

 On the same day, 8 people were killed in an Israeli airstrike in Sayyidah Zaynab, in the Rif Dimashq countryside.

 On 31 January, ISIS executed two regime soldiers.

 On the same day, SDF arrested two ISIS members from a refugee camp, with weapons and grenades also discovered in the camp.

 The SOHR reported that at least 359 people were killed in Syria during January 2024.